jikanter/analytics-documentation-generator/_document-data-map/document-data-map.md

 Custom Metrics: Used For | | X | |
 Custom Metrics: CC | | X | |
 Custom Metrics: Notes | | X | |

+### A detailed breakdown of Sears Documents (Probably too deep for this part of the process)

 1. Business Requirement Document ([BRD](https://www.dropbox.com/s/3ul75hyeezwkifh/Sears%20Optical%20Business%20Requirements.xlsx?dl=0 (edited)))
 	* A breakdown of tasks, with related dates, deliverable, assignment and status